COINtoolbox/CosmoABC/docs/source/index.rst

 NumCosmo simulations
 --------------------

-In order to reproduce the results of Ishida *et al.* 2015, first you need to make sure the NumCosmo library is running smoothly.
+In order to reproduce the results of `Ishida et al., 2015 <http://arxiv.org/abs/1504.06129>`_, first you need to make sure the NumCosmo library is running smoothly.
 Instructions for complete installation and tests can be found at the  `NumCosmo website <http://www.nongnu.org/numcosmo/>`_.

 An example of input file for NumCosmo simulations is provided in the corresponding directory.